Red-Pandaz/epervier-contracts/README.md

 ### For Users

 1. **Generate Epervier Keys**: Use the ETHFALCON reference implementation to generate post-quantum key pairs
-2. **Register Your Key**: Submit a registration intent with your Epervier signature
+2. **Register Your Key**: Submit a registration intent with an Epervier signature nested inside an Ethereum message
-3. **Confirm Registration**: Provide ECDSA confirmation to complete registration
+3. **Confirm Registration**: Confirm registration with an Ethereum signature nested inside an Epervier message
-4. **Use PQ Features**: Transfer NFTs and perform operations using post-quantum signatures
+4. **Use PQ Features**: Transfer NFTs and perform operations using post-quantum signatures from any Ethereum address

 ## 📚 Documentation